Here are some important dates and deadlines to get your shop ready for the holiday shopping season.

 Cyber Monday is a special shopping day just for online stores (like yours!), so be ready for the rush.
 Use social media to tell customers they can still shop indie, even while sitting on their couch and wearing their softest sweatshirt.
 And if you’ve got a discount code about to expire, remind customers when they have just a few hours left - they’ll appreciate the heads up after a weekend full of sales and promotions.

 Now’s the time to encourage customers (especially your international fans) to not delay their order.
-Standard shipping should still do the trick throughout the week.
+Standard shipping should still do the trick for most holiday orders throughout the week.

 USPS Priority Express International won’t be guaranteed past this date, so send out one last reminder to your far-flung friends to order now.